 Definition : A schema (usual plural : schemata) is a mental representation of a situation, topic, text etc which creates expectations and aids (or may aid) interpretation of similar contexts.
 Different writers divide schemata in different ways and use different terms, but some of the most common and most relevant to language teaching are into Social Schemata, Content Schemata, Formal Schemata, Linguistic schemata, and Ideological Schemata.

-- Social schemata - your knowledge of what happens in specific situations or events: for example, my "exam schema" includes candidates sitting at individual tables in silence, a clock on the wall, an invigilator present etc .
+- Social schemata - your knowledge of what happens in specific situations or events: for example, my "exam schema" includes candidates sitting at individual tables in silence completing a written test, a clock on the wall, an invigilator present etc .
 However, this is culturally determined and reflects my experience with British style exams.
-An Italian's "exam schema" might be of an oral interview by a panel of teachers, watched by other students
+An Italian's "exam schema" might be of an oral interview by a panel of teachers, watched by other students waiting to be examined themselves.

 - Content schemata - your background knowledge of a topic.
 I'm interested in astronomy and read quite a lot of popular science magazines like "New Scientist" and "American Scientific" for articles on the subject.
 I can usually follow them, but if I were reading a paper in a scientific journal, I'd be unlikely to understand it.
 My background knowledge of the specific topic would be insufficient to allow me to follow and interpret the argument.